Last updated: 2026-04-16

 Should You Buy the 2020 Ford F-150?

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (207).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (207).
+An extended warranty is worth pricing out.

 Compared to the 2021 Ford F-150, which scored 9 points lower.
 See also the 2019 Ford F-150 for an earlier comparison.